 What is a Roth IRA?

-A Roth IRA, the lesser known option, differs from a traditional plan in several ways. n other words, you don’t get an upfront tax deduction.
+A Roth IRA, the lesser known option, differs from a traditional plan in several ways.
+First and foremost, a Roth is funded with after-tax dollars.
+In other words, you don’t get an upfront tax deduction.
 However, all qualified distributions from the plan are tax-free!
 For a distribution to be qualified you must satisfy two things: you must be age 59 ½ and the Roth account must have been open for at least five years.

 While contribution limits are exactly the same as a traditional IRA, there are income limits which restrict high earners from directly contributing to a Roth IRA: